 Timeless Jiu-Jitsu embodies living and growing like a True Martial Artist.

-Lovato Jr.'s Story
+Rafael Lovato Jr.'s Story

 Rafael Lovato was born in Cincinnati, Ohio, though he moved to Oklahoma City when he was 8 years of age.
 Rafael’s father was an incredible Martial Artist which made young Rafael’s contact with combat sports inevitable.
-Still has a child, Lovato Jr. got involved with boxing (his first true love by his own admission) and later with Jeet Kwon Do.
+Still as a child, Lovato Jr. got involved with boxing (his first true love by his own admission) and later with Jeet Kwon Do.
 When Rafael was 13, he started his tuition in Brazilian Jiu-Jitsu through his father who was taking classes in Dallas from Carlos Machado.
 Lovato Sr. would travel to the Texan city once a week to have private classes with Machado and then practice what he learned with his son.

 When Rafael got to brown belt, he was already considered one of the toughest American competitors in the BJJ scene, and a hot prospect for the future.
 Lovato’s relationship with Saulo Ribeiro started around that time when Rafael was 19 years of age.
 It was 2003 and Rafael had reached the final of the Arnold Invitational against Saulo Ribeiro, the two fought and at the end of the fight, Saulo invited Rafael to come and train with him in Brazil.
 Rafael accepted the invitation and later that year he visited Ribeiro.
 There the relationship between the two turned into a friendship and Lovato saw the potential of having a coach like Saulo beside him.